p-aulina/Kaufman-Roberts_function/README.md

-# Kaufman-Roberts_function
+# Kaufman-Roberts function
-Computing blocking probability and occupancy probability distribution in a fully accessible system with multi-service traffic.
+## Computing blocking probability, occupancy probability distribution and average number of requests per occupation state in a fully accessible system with multi-service traffic.